FPTyel/Configs/Modes_Difficulties/[CSGO] Uchiha_legacy_cm2_fix - EX-Mode/README.md

 [CS:GO] ze_uchiha_legacy_cm2_fix - EX-Mode
 ```"ze_uchiha_legacy_cm2_fix"
 This is an attempt to rebalance Uchiha, to make it more difficult, but still beatable and fun to play.
+V1.1

+Entwatch included, because of cooldown changes.

 Features: